 - 1 tablespoon chopped fresh parsley

-Trim the beef of any excess fat, and cut into 8 to 10 slices about 1/2 inch thick.
+- Prep Beef: Trim any excess fat from beef, and cut into 8 to 10 slices about 1/2 inch thick.
 Pat dry with paper towels.
-In a small bowl, combine all dry seasonings and stir to mix well.
-Add sliced beef and all seasonings to a resealable bag.
-Toss until the beef is well-coated.
+Stir together all dry seasonings in small bowl until well-mixed.
+Add sliced beef and dry seasonings to resealable bag, and toss until beef is well-coated.

-Add diced tomatoes (including liquid in the can) and Worcestershire sauce.
-Stir together until well-mixed, scraping up flavorful brown bits stuck to the pot.
-Return the beef slices sans drippings to the pot, snugly arranging the beef on top of the vegetables.
+- Add Vegetables: Add onions, carrots, celery, and garlic to now-empty pot.
+Cook for a few minutes to soften, stirring frequently.
+Turn off sauté mode.
+Add diced tomatoes, including liquid in can, and Worcestershire sauce.
+Stir together until well-mixed, loosening flavorful brown bits stuck to pot.
+Return beef slices sans drippings to pot, snugly arranging beef on top of vegetables.
 Evenly distribute mushrooms on top.

-Secure and seal the lid.
-Cook for 30 minutes at high pressure, followed by a 10 minute natural release.
+- Pressure Cook (Note 3): Secure and seal lid.
+Cook for 30 minutes at high pressure, followed by 10 minute natural release.
 Manually release remaining pressure.